 This blog talks about the two methods you can use to connect Twitter Ads to Redshift.
 It starts with a brief introduction to Twitter Ads and Redshift before diving into the two methods that can be used to connect Twitter Ads to Redshift.

 Extracting complex data from a diverse set of data sources can be a challenging task and this is where Hevo saves the day!
 Hevo offers a faster way to move data from Databases or SaaS applications into your Data Warehouse to be visualized in a BI tool.
-Hevo is fully automated and hence does not require you to code.
-You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.
+Try a 14-day free trial to explore all features and you can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.

 Principal Frontend Engineer, Hevo Data